 All of the contents in this first aid kit meet OSHA standards and regulations, making them safe to use.
 This first aid kit has enough supplies for 50 people that can be used for various injuries, mild illnesses and accidents.
 From bandages and trauma pads to scissors and tweezers, this kit has all the major bases covered for minor care.

 It’s best feature is its patented SmartTab refill system that flags an item to tell the consumer when its almost time for a refill. ordering more is easy using the item number.
 There is also an accompanying app for managing supplies and more.

-This first aid kit has a cabinet design that makes it more suitable for home or the workplace.
+This first aid kit has a cabinet design that makes it more suitable for home or the workplace than for the car.
 It is wall mountable, yet does have a carrying handle to transport it.
-The cabinet separates all the supplies so that they are neat stowed away and easy to reach for.
-It’s design makes it easy to see if a product is running low or empty.
+The cabinet separates all the supplies so that they are neat and stowed away and easy to reach for.
+Its design makes it easy to see if a product is running low or empty.

-This is one of the most expensive first aid kits on this list, but it is one of the best in terms of the amount of supplies and how it is all displayed.
+This is one of the most expensive first aid kits on this list, but it is one of the best in terms of the amount of supplies it comes with and how they're all displayed.
 This kit is what any home or office needs in order to be prepared in case of an injury or accident.